 The medical health paradigm focuses mainly on individuals, is disease-oriented and underpins calls for equitable access to treatment and care for all.
 Preventive approaches are risk-oriented and based on prevention for populations and communities.
-Health promotion includes a focus on good governance for health that looks at people's life conditions e.g. broader society and the determinants of health, as well as empowerment of people and communities.
+Health promotion includes a focus on society and the determinants of health, as well as empowerment of people and communities.
 Over-arching all of these, well-being can be understood as a relational state of holistic, material and spiritual well-being, within individual human beings and between human beings in society.
 Finally, 'One Health' approaches integrate western and Indigenous knowledge, seeing the planet as a living being and its relationship with humans as one of balanced and symbiotic reciprocity.